aralisza/anth1101/Quiz3/Pine_Ridge.md

     * everyone else just has a job to do
 * "why are they there? there must be something wrong with them"
     * victim blaming

+## Factonalism

+* Two kinds of people in the reservations:
+    * friendlies
+    * hostiles: agents were scared of how to handle hostiles
+* Any who left the reservation was a hostile and would be subject to arrest
+* ghost dance: no lakota originally, but it was an idea that spread through native north America
+    * They sing and pray for the end of the world, but they also prepared to take on the united states
+    * Ghost shirts - war shirts designated to be bullet proof
+        * Because they were singing their shirts would be bullet proof
+* **First wounded knee** - holocaust version for the lakota
+    * Middle of winter
+* **2nd wounded knee** - actual takeover of small community on pine ridge community of wounded knee
+    * Lasted for two months
+    * When it ended, pine ridge descended into a civil war
+* Factionalism gave rise to divisions
+    * The 2nd wounded knee were the same factions that caused the divisions in the first wounded knee
+* You cant fix an isolated problem
+    * Connected to alcoholism
+    * Connected to the crappy food they eat
+* Mixed blood vs full blood is not about blood
+    * Anyone can become an Iroquois
+        * Iroquois capture prisoner of war, horribly torture
+        * But, one woman lost a son and now wanted to adopt him as new one
+        * Suddenly, one of Iroquois
+    * Lakota also accept people as easily regardless of blood